Take some raw nuts, whatever you like, and coat them in a spicy mixture of olive oil, sea salt, chili powder, and cayenne.

 You'll only need a few simple ingredients to make this tasty snack.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

-Raw nuts: Do make sure you're using raw nuts, as you'll be roasting them in your oven.
+- Raw nuts: Do make sure you're using raw nuts.
 You can use whatever nuts you like.
 I happen to like a mixture of almonds, hazelnuts, pistachios, and pecans.

 Making these oven-roasted spicy nuts is easy!
 Scroll down to the recipe card for detailed directions.
 Here's an overview of the steps: